Ready to move your writing out of the dark-ages?

 Ten pre-scheduled Zoom calls scheduled at least seven days apart and to be completed within four months.
 Coaching may include, but is not limited to, character development, setting, creating powerful story-telling, introduction, conclusion.
 Content review and analysis of 1,000 words per meeting are included.
 Additional content review may be purchased at $35/1,000 words.

-Kay Clark-Uhles is an editor, consultant, and writer.
+Kay Clark Uhles is an editor, consultant, writer, and coach.
 As a writing consultant and editor, Kay works primarily with new authors, her compassion for which stems from experiences in teaching and college administration.
 She assists her clients in finding and expressing their individual voices.

 Kay has an M.Ed. from Colorado State University in adult education and training, and a B.S. from Southern Illinois University in communication with minors in creative writing and sociology.
 When Kay is not editing, coaching, or writing, she is spending time with family, traveling, playing golf, or enjoying a sunrise or sunset.

 Working with Kay was effortless!
 She was so helpful guiding me through the editing process.